ngorseckframework/samanemvc/README.md

 ### About SamaneMVC
 ---
-SAMANEMVC is a PHP framework based on MVC model (Model View Controller)
+SamaneMVC is a Senegalese Made PHP Framework, based on the MVC Pattern
 :construction:

 ON PROGRESS ...